SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 **Phase 2**

-* Working back down from the top of the chain, each designated initializer in the chain is given an opportunity to customize the instance further.
+* Working back down from the top of the chain, each designated initializer in the chain has the option to customize the instance further.
   Initializers are now able to access ``self`` and can modify its properties, call its instance methods, and so on.
-* Finally, any convenience initializers in the chain are also given an opportunity to customize the instance and to work with ``self``.
+* Finally, any convenience initializers in the chain have the option to customize the instance and to work with ``self``.

 Here's how phase 1 looks for an initialization call for a hypothetical subclass and superclass: